pjeraldo/imtornado2/README.md

 ## How to cite

 We do not have a proper manuscript for citations yet.
-The manuscript was submitted on February 5, 2014.
+The manuscript was submitted on May 2014, and it is being revised.
 In the meantime, please refer to this sourceforge project page.